-To be sure, the global marketplace for limited-edition sneakers is a highly competitive one.
+To be sure, the global marketplace for limited-edition sneakers is highly competitive.
 However, in recent years there has been an increasing number of global sneaker brands looking to take advantage and capitalize on this interest among South Korean millennials by launching various initiatives designed specifically toward creating special Korean edition sneakers.
 It is not uncommon to see long lines at Nike and Adidas stores across Seoul of people waiting to get their hands on these limited edition sneakers made for the South Korean market.
-It is also no secret that Korea’s youth are becoming more receptive to global brands like never before.
+It is also no secret that Korea’s youth are becoming more receptive to global brands than ever.
 Below is a complete list of the hottest and best special Korean edition sneakers.

 Nike Dunk Low “Seoul”

 Nike released the Dunk Low “Seoul” to celebrate South Korea’s independence day in 2021.
 Inspired by their flag, this shoe features red and blue hoops in honor of land, while black represents people or government oppression during times when they had no control over what happened within their own country.
 The white background symbolizes peace after the struggle finally reached an end showing that Koreans would be free from external forces telling individuals how things should behave rather than allowing each person to decide for themselves.

 The Jordan Brand made the Air Jordan 3 Seoul sneaker for both men and women.
 It includes aspects of Seoul, South Korea.
 The sneakers were originally available in 2018 to commemorate the 30th anniversary of the AJ3 silhouette and the 1988 Seoul Olympics.
 The elephant print is prevalent on the mudguard and heels of this white leather shoe.
 The Korean flag flies from the right tongue, while text reading “Seoul” and “Harmony and Progress,” the Games’ iconic motto, are printed on the inside.
 To complete the design, Korea’s distinctive red and blue colors.